kdeol/geofencing/README.md

 1. `cd geofencing && make run`

 ### Future Development/Main Areas of Improvement
-Given more time and resources I would tackle the following:
+Given more time and resources I would tackle the following mix of tech debt and features:
  - Desperately needs more testing.
 The testing has mostly been done manually.
  - Performance (see the performance section below for in-depth explanation)
  - Improve the styling